Mome24/Dementia-Predictive-Model/README.md

 These files can be run in Colab/Jupyter notebook.

+The dementia folder contains three python files.

-The dementia-rf.py file contains the code for the Random Forest Classifier.
+The decisiontree.py file contains the code for the Decision Tree Classifier.

-The dementia-dt.py file contains the code for the Decision Tree Classifier.
+The randomforest.py file contains the code for the Random Forest Classifier.

-The dementia-xg.py file contains the code for the XGBoost Classifier.
+The xgboost.py file contains the code for the XGBoost Classifier.

+The shapdementia folder contains three python files.

-The shapdementia-rf.py file contains the code for the shap plots and visualization for Random Forest Classifier.
+The shapdt.py file contains the code for the shap plots and visualization for Decision Tree Classifier.

-The shapdementia-dt.py file contains the code for the shap plots and visualization for Decision Tree Classifier.
+The shaprf.py file contains the code for the shap plots and visualization for Random Forest Classifier.

-The shapdementia-xg.py file contains the code for the shap plots and visualization for XGBoost Classifier.
+The shapxg.py file contains the code for the shap plots and visualization for XGBoost Classifier.